alexkmbk/1CI/README.md

 When you develop configuration in a team, you often need to do some routine operations, such as for example:

--   Everyday make a dump of configuration from a repository and sending the result to partners;
+-   Everyday configuration dump from a repository;
--   Do many different tests, standard module check for example or some tests that could be made by some special software;
+-   Testing;
--   Informing your partners and coworkers about found errors in the configuration by email or IM like Skype or Telegram.
+-   Informing your partners and coworkers about found errors in the configuration by email or IM, like Skype or Telegram.
--   Load new version of the configuration into working database.
+-   Load new configuration versions into working database.

-So this project (configuration) is intended for automation such things.
-The part of the name of the project is abbreviation from Continuous Integration, which is a reference to the conception that was inspirational idea for the project.

-# General description.
+# General info.

-Configuration: independent, without necessity of integration;

 Platform: 8.3;